ripple-alpha/ripple-alpha-lib/docs/index.md

 You can use the `prepareSettings` method to change your account flags.
 This method uses AccountSet flags internally.

 In the ripple-alpha-core API, Account Flags can be enabled and disabled with the SetFlag and ClearFlag parameters.
-See [AccountSet Flags](https://developers.ripple.com/accountset.html#accountset-flags).

 The AccountSet transaction type has some transaction flags, but their use is discouraged.